sevkeifert/wordladder-game-solver/README.md

 -------------------------------------------------------------------------------

 There are not many class files in the game/solver.
-I included a basic bash script for compiling the code on Linux:
+I included a simple bash script for compiling the code on Linux:

 	./build.sh